 The weather center is a room in Ted Rix’s house.
 From an upstairs window, Ted looks out at the hills some 15 miles to the west.
 If he can see the hills, he can say with high probability that it will rain.
 If he can’t see the hills, it’s raining.

-“And now: The new vicar at Sodden Church of the Slow Way has agreed to come into the studio to answer questions.
-Why did you accept the job, Your Slowness?“
+“And now: The new vicar at Sodden Church of the Slow Way has agreed to come into the studio to answer questions, a kind of get to know the community.
+First, I’d like to ask His Slowness why he chose our community.
+Not many come this far north?”

 Barry turns the radio off and concentrates on his driving.
 The road twists and turns.
-At last, he finds his way to the North Rompshire School of Manners.
+At last, he sees Beryl’s Transport Café just this side of the main road.
 He parks and goes in.